eborninteractive/beams/README.md

 # Examples
 ### List cases ###

 Note that because rest api calls are asynchronous you need to enclose your function call in an `async statement`.
-You also have to use the `await syntax` before the actual function.
+You also have to use the `await syntax` before the actual function call.
 ```javascript
 <script>